Apple Watch Series 6 unveiled: 'The future of health is on your wrist'

 In addition, the Apple Watch will have a feature called Family Setup, allowing parents to set up their children's watch to help track their kids' location and control who they talk to using iMessage.
 The feature requires a cellular version of the Apple Watch, but it doesn't require a child to have an iPhone.

 The company typically announces a new iPhone at its September event, but this time it's expected to push that unveiling to October.
+We have a good guess as to when the iPhone 12 will be announced.
 The new device is expected to be the first iPhone that supports superfast 5G wireless technology.
 But Apple has reportedly struggled to ensure it can make enough of the phones to keep up with what's expected to be big demand.

 The iPhone 12's launch typically coincides with the release of the company's latest iPhone software update, which is made available for free to nearly all active iPhone users.
 This year's updates focus on making the device easier to use, with new small apps, called widgets, that can be placed on the home screen to always display updated data.
 Apple is also trying to make it easier to sort through apps, and it's updating its text messaging service to help people "pin" the most important chats to the top of their list so they're easier to find.

-The Apple Watch, similarly, will be accompanied by the release of WatchOS 7, on Sept.
-16. Apple's latest software for the device was announced in the summer and slated for release this fall.
+The Apple Watch, similarly, will be accompanied by the release of WatchOS 7 today.
+Apple's latest software for the device was announced in the summer and slated for release this fall.
 The biggest changes to that software include new capabilities for watch faces and easier ways to share the watch faces you make -- features that people including CNET's Scott Stein have been clamoring for.
 The device will also offer new programming to help track your sleep.

 Since the Apple Watch's debut in 2015, Apple has expanded health-tracking features, adding, for example, a heart monitor.
 It's also waterproofed the gadget for swimming and added the ability to track various activities, from yoga to running.
 It's added family-friendly features, too, such as fall detection.